 The published paper featured in this post illustrates many features of a good rehabilitation research paper.
 (A shame it was not published in a rehabilitation journal!)
 The blog is categorised as Education and Training, because the paper is useful as an example, and could generate discussion.
 The paper, available here, concerns the pain and hand dysfunction associated with osteoarthritis of the thumb base.

-I was really pleased to see the title, and the whole paper refer to ‘the comparator’.
+I was really pleased to see the title, and the whole paper refers to ‘the comparator’.
 The basic design was whatever was going on (e.g. treatments for other conditions, normal life) with all patients having education (self-management and ergonomic principles) and the experimental group having the additional intervention.
 This was a Randomised Clinical Trial, not Controlled.

 This distinction is more than an arcane linguistic distinction.
 It should alter the perspective of the researchers and the readers, to remove the idea that the comparator group is ‘untreated’ or is necessarily going to do less well.
 It also emphasises the need to describe, reasonably, sufficient detail about both (or all) groups for the reader to extract what differences there are.
 It should avoid assumptions about what is or is not being ‘controlled’ for. (see here for more explanation.)

 The abstract is succinct, written clearly, with masses of specific detail and no unnecessary or wasted words.
 It uses structured headings, which greatly improve the usefulness of an abstract.
 The conclusion is related to the objective, answering the implied question posed.
-The factual specific data in the results allows the conclusion to be drawn.
+The factual specific data in the results allow the conclusion to be drawn.
 Writing an abstract of this quality will ensure the editor reads the paper; and that the reader who finds the paper will read it too.

 Three short paragraphs with seven references.
 It does stray slightly from the point of the paper, introducing background epidemiological data, but it is not lecturing or teaching and is proportionate.
 Otherwise, the introduction puts forward a cogent argument that the trial is needed and outlines concisely why this intervention was chosen.
 The references are mostly authoritative overviews and easily accessed.

 There are some areas where I, as editor of Clinical Rehabilitation, would have different preferences.
-For example, we suggest that all bureaucratic information should go in the first paragraph: registration, ethical agreement, funding, dates, sponsor etc. But the important points about the methods section is that it has a clear structure, with quite short paragraphs each covering a single topic.
+For example, we suggest that all bureaucratic information should go in the first paragraph: registration, ethical agreement, funding, dates, sponsor etc. But the important point about the methods section is that it has a clear structure, with quite short paragraphs each covering a single topic.